italia/daf-docs/installation/local/devVM.rst

   npm install -g serve
   serve -s build

 For each configuration, the application should be reached through the following URL:

  http://datipubblici-private.daf.test.it

+At the first access you click on to the button "Registati" to sign up.
+After the registration access to freeIpa, search your account and add to your user groups "daf_admins" Now logout and login to DAF - Dataportal to see admin feature